JeschkeLab/DeerLab/README.md

 A paper about DeerLab is currently submitted for publication.
 When you use DeerLab in your work, for now, please cite the preprint

-> Fábregas Ibáñez, L., Jeschke, G., and Stoll, S.: DeerLab: A comprehensive software package for analyzing dipolar EPR spectroscopy data, Magn.
-Reson.
-Discuss., https://doi.org/10.5194/mr-2020-13, 2020
+> Fábregas Ibáñez, L., Jeschke, G., and Stoll, S.: a comprehensive software package for analyzing dipolar electron paramagnetic resonance spectroscopy data, Magn.
+Reson., 1, 209–224, 2020, doi.org/10.5194/mr-1-209-2020

 Please check back frequently for updated publication information.